 This is pretty exciting stuff as it won’t just help you convert more customers, but by “selling down” as opposed to “selling up,” it will allow you to convert more at a higher Average Selling Price (ASP).

-And we know, for Recurring Revenue products, a slight bump in the ASP can have a profound effect on the Customer Lifetime Value (CLV)!
+And we know, for Recurring Revenue products, a slight bump in the ASP can have a profound effect on the Customer Lifetime Value (LTV)!

 Again, just creating 3 different bundles and slapping a price on them hoping this technique will help raise your ASP is wrong-headed thinking.